Escape-Technologies/awesome-graphql-security/README.md

 - [HTTPS and GraphQL](https://blog.escape.tech/prevent-data-leaks-with-https/) - How HTTPS can prevent Data Leaks.
 - [SQL Injection](https://blog.escape.tech/sql-injection-in-graphql/) - SQL Injections in GraphQL.
 - [Verbose Errors Suggestions](https://blog.escape.tech/graphql-verbose-error-suggestions/) - When GraphQL Error Messages become a Security Issue.
+- [What are Insecure Direct Object References (IDOR) in GraphQL, and how to fix them](https://escape.tech/blog/idor-in-graphql/) - When GraphQL Error Messages become a Security Issue.

 ## Contributing